-If you're like most budget AR-15 builders, you are probably wondering what tools you really need in order to complete your first build.
+If you’re like most budget AR-15 builders, you are probably wondering what tools you really need in order to complete your first build.
 From reaction rods to vice blocks to slave pin sets, the market today is absolutely saturated with products that are marketed to make your build go even faster and easier.
 While an armorers wrench is technically one of those tools that you can make do without, trying to do a build without one will certainly be much more difficult than it needs to be.
 If you only plan on doing one build and leaving it at that, you may be able to make do.
-But as any AR-15 builder will tell you, there is no way you'll be able to stop at just one!
-So if you really want to finish your build right and make your life much easier, keep reading to find out all about the best AR-15 armorers wrenches!
+But as any AR-15 builder will tell you, there is no way you’ll be able to stop at just one!
+So if you really want to finish your build right and make your life much easier, keep reading to find out all about the best AR-15 armorers wrenches in 2020!

 Short On Time?
 Here Is The Bullet List:

 Suggestions for the Best AR 15 Armorers Wrench

 - Best Torque Wrench Combo: Wheeler Delta Armorers Wrench